MovinIn/adventures-in-literature-and-film/README.md

 2. Joey cocks shotgun in front of Shane, Shane gets shot with shotgun at the end (but doesn't die)
-3. Shane emerges from the landscape, shane escapes into the landscape The movie brings to question whether Joey will grow up to be like Shane, a gunslinger, or Joe, a hardworking farmer
+3. Shane emerges from the landscape, shane escapes into the landscape The movie brings to question whether Joey will grow up to be like Shane, a gunslinger, or Joe, a hardworking farmer Violence is used as a form of reconciliation, to settle matters Shane's past as a gunslinger makes him some sort of a ghost, who understands the value of life and the weight of death. (same with Wilson)